dbrgn/orochi/README.rst

         Skip to next mix.
     status / s:
-        Show the status of the currently playing song. volume / v:
+        Show the status of the currently playing song.
+    mix_info:
+        Show information about the currently playing mix. volume / v:
         Syntax: volume <amount>
         Change playback volume.
 The argument must be a number between 0 and 100.